zbuzzeo/rebirth-of-reddit/README.md

 I think it would really knock their socks off if we could have our clone have some behavior that Reddit doesn't currently have, like maybe a Twitter type of feed that updates with the latest posts or something.
 We'll call it Twittet or maybe Redditter...I don't know.
 That's what I'm paying you for!

+You could add features like:
+  - Infinite scrolling
+  - Reddit search engine - get data from any subreddit

 Oh and.....THAAAAANNKKKS :D